pelahi/VELOCIraptor-STF/doc/usage.rst

     * ``.catalog_parttypes``: a file similar to ``.catalog_particles`` but stores particle type instead of paricle id.
     * ``.catalog_parttypes.unbound``: a file similar to ``.catalog_parttypes`` but for unbound particles.
     * ``.extendedinfo``: a file containing extra information on where particles are located in the input file for quick extraction from said input file of particles within groups.
 Still in alpha
+    * ``.catalog_SOlist``: a file containing particle IDs within the spherical overdensity region of halos.

 .. _configoptions: